Hotels near Phoenix Union Bioscience High School

 Courtyard Phoenix Downtown

-- Feed the team with made-to-order breakfast sandwiches and wraps
+- Feed graduates and guests with hot made-to-order breakfast wraps

 Home2 Suites by Hilton Phoenix Downtown